Floyd-Dev-commit/Benchmarking-Memory-Wall/README.md

 **Time Stamp:** 22, March, 2026

-*For detailed architectural discussions, please refer to Section 6 of the FULL PDF Report.
+*For detailed discussions, please refer to the FULL PDF Report.